liberland/laws/drafting/drafts/border_law.md

 The standardized format of each type of visa shall be determined by Regulation issued by the Ministry of Interior.
 Only an immigration officer with a first class delegation may issue a visa in a non-standardized format and only in cases where no other course would be just and reasonable.

 ### Article 36: Family Visa
-Where the applicant who doesn't fulfill the requirements for a Residence Visa is a family member of someone resident in Liberland and that person doesn't have sufficient means to be a sponsor for a Residence Visa for them, the requirement of disposable income will be waived if the prospective immigrant is:
+1. Where the applicant who doesn't fulfill the requirements for a Residence Visa is a family member of someone resident in Liberland, and that person doesn't have sufficient means to be a sponsor for a Residence Visa for them, the requirement of disposable income will be waived if the prospective immigrant is:

    a) a dependent child of the sponsor under the age 21,

    b) the biological or legally adoptive parent of the sponsor,

-   c) life partner with provable record of life partnership, for example by registered partnership, marriage or a consistent documentary record, including but not limited to statements of shared mortgage, statements of children, photographic record and statements by reputable witnesses; this record must be sufficiently robust to prove the relationship's existence without clear contradictions and beyond a reasonable doubt.
+   c) a life partner with a provable record of a life partnership, for example, by registered partnership, marriage, or a consistent documentary record, including but not limited to statements of shared mortgage, statements of children, photographic records, and statements by reputable witnesses; this record must be sufficiently robust to prove the relationship's existence without clear contradictions and beyond a reasonable doubt.

+2. Applications for immigration aimed toward family reunification shall be accorded priority in processing.

+### Article 37: Immigration Quotas
+1. The Cabinet may establish annual immigration quotas based on the country's economic needs, demographic trends, and international obligations.
+These quotas shall be determined in a transparent and equitable manner, taking into account factors such as the skills and qualifications of applicants, family reunification needs, and humanitarian considerations.
+2. Notwithstanding any established immigration quotas, the immigration of immediate family members shall not be impeded by such quotas having been fulfilled.

 ### Article 37: Refugees
 1) The requirements for a Residence Visa shall be waived for a person recognized as a Refugee under the applicable norms of public international law.
 This includes gaining a conditional Residence Visa to a person who merely applies for the status of a Refugee and the decision hasn't yet been made.
 The conditional Residency Visa shall expire upon the condition of the applicant not being granted a Refugee status.